enkidevs/curriculum/typescript/introduction/tsc-using-types/tsc-protecting-functions.md

 // "Enki undefined!"
 ```

-The reason we get `"Enki undefined"` above is because we didn't pass anything as the `emoji`.
+The reason we get `"Enki undefined"` above is because we didn't pass anything as the `emoji`[1].

-One way to protect against this is to manually give `emoji` some default value if it doesn't exist[1]:
+One way to protect against this is to manually give `emoji` some default value if it doesn't exist[2]:

 ```ts
 function hello(